 meet the performance artist challenging gender norms in ghana

-When we meet two years on, the Ghanaian-Togolese artist is in a very different guise. crazinisT artisT's hair is long and neatly braided, he's wearing a tight pencil skirt and heels, and his nails are long, red and glamorous.
+When we meet two years later, the Ghanaian-Togolese artist is in a very different guise. crazinisT artisT's hair is long and neatly braided, he's wearing a tight pencil skirt and heels, and his nails are long, red, and glamorous.
 "You can call me he, she, it, they, whatever you like!
 Most people call me he," the artist explains.
-He is sitting in Gallery 1957, an exhibition space in the Kempinski Hotel in Accra -- the latest five star hotel to set up shop in the capital.
-In his recent exhibition, Rituals of Becoming the artist "re-colonised" the space: the walls adorned in skirts, dresses and lace underwear, tables covered in beauty products and jewellery, and red velvet curtains draped throughout.
+He is sitting in Gallery 1957, an exhibition space in the Kempinski Hotel in Accra — the latest five-star hotel to set up shop in the capital.
+In his recent exhibition, Rituals of Becoming, the artist "re-colonized" the space: the walls adorned in skirts, dresses, and lace underwear, tables covered in beauty products and jewelry, and red velvet curtains draped throughout.
 It feels like a theatrical dressing room.
 A basin for washing and a towel are placed in one corner.
 When we meet, he's been living in the gallery for two weeks.

-This installation is particularly concerned with the rights of Ghana's highly marginalised transgender community.
-CrazinisT ArtisT has many trans friends, who he says are not accepted by society and "can't do much to please people around them".
-The artist seeks to "fight for justice and against all forms of human violence", adding that he exposes himself to such vulnerabilities and risks "not necessarily to claim understanding of the conditions of [other LGBT people], but to explore the stigma and prejudices associated with being in drag or being trans or any of such".
-The artist's commitment to challenging his society to think more deeply about gender and sexuality -- no matter what harm it might cause him -- is absolute.
+This installation is particularly concerned with the rights of Ghana's highly marginalized transgender community. crazinisT ArtisT has many trans friends, who he says are not accepted by society and "can't do much to please people around them."
+The artist seeks to "fight for justice and against all forms of human violence," adding that he exposes himself to such vulnerabilities and risks "not necessarily to claim understanding of the conditions of [other LGBT people], but to explore the stigma and prejudices associated with being in drag or being trans or any of such."
+The artist's commitment to challenging his society to think more deeply about gender and sexuality — no matter what harm it might cause him — is absolute.
 Aside from violence he has experienced when dressing in clothes traditionally considered female, since he began switching genders in 2013, he has lost most of his family relationships.

 Text Alice McCool